 Cauliflower fried rice is a healthier version of the much loved Chinese stir fry favorite.
-This version is gluten-free and paleo-friendly.
+This version is made from cauliflower rice, carrots, scallions and other veggies, along with eggs, sesame oil and tamari (or coconut aminos).
+It’s a delicious low-carb, gluten-free and paleo-friendly recipe.

 With all the sweet recipes I’ve been posting for the holidays (which really started in September) I think I’ve finally reached my “sweets” limit.
 It doesn’t seem possible, I know, but it’s true.
 My body’s like, “gimme something savory!”

 I may have one final sweet recipe to post next week, if it turns out, but other than that you can start welcoming a slew of new savory and veggie-heavy dishes.
 Yep, I’m totally getting a jump start for the “reset” month of January…since I’m craving those foods now anyway.

 One of my favorite videos on my YouTube channel is my How to Make Cauliflower Rice video.
 For whatever reason (the lighting? aperture? timing? music? etc) I think it just turned out pretty darn good.
 And btw, I also received lots of compliments on my top, which I thought was kinda funny (note – it’s a 5-yr old Banana Republic top).
 But you guys are the sweetest.
 And who doesn’t love compliments?
 So thank you, thank you.